scottdware/go-bigip/README.md

 A Go package that interacts with F5 BIG-IP systems using the REST API.

+Currently, only the Network and Local Traffic (LTM) modules are supported, but I'm actively working on adding other modules to the list (System, etc.).

+Some of the tasks you can do are as follows:

+* Get a detailed list of all nodes, pools, vlans, routes, trunks, route domains, virtual servers on the BIG-IP system.
+* Create/delete nodes, pools, vlans, routes, trunks, route domains, virtual servers, etc.
+* Modify individual settings for all of the above.
+* Change the status of nodes and individual pool members (enable/disable).

 ### Examples & Documentation
 Visit the [GoDoc][godoc-go-bigip] page for package documentation and examples.